everknow/decent-requirements/README.md

 ### CONTRIBUTIONS

 Partners
-**MUST**
+**MUST** assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.

-- assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.
+Partners
 **SHOULD**
 - ensure that the contributions are liquid assets.
 - ensure that where the contributions are not liquid, that there is provision for this.

-The contributions
+Contributions
 **SHOULD** be pooled into the fund's reserves.

 ### RESERVE